 - Brain disorders service – a service for adults with acquired brain injury or neurodegenerative conditions with an associated psychiatric disorder.
 Hospital, residential and community programs are available.

-- Eating disorder services – in-patient and community-based services available at Austin Health, Southern Health Royal Children’s Hospital and Melbourne Health.
+- Eating disorder services – in-patient and community-based services available at several hospitals and health services including Royal Childrens Hospital, Alfred Health, Monash Health, St Vincent's Health, Austin Health, North Western Mental Health, Barwon Health and Bendigo Health.

 - Forensicare, Victorian Institute of Forensic Mental Health – services to offenders living with mental illness, including secure hospital in-patient services at Thomas Embling Hospital and community-based services.